ChaseDickinson/packer-images/README.md

 Hyper-V only for now.

-VMs will output to a directory at the same level as the repository root, organized by image type (desktop or server) then OS version (bionic, disco, or eoan).
+VMs will output to a directory at the same level as the repository root, organized by image type (desktop or server) then OS version (bionic or eoan).

 Don't forget to disable Secure Boot after you create a VM!
 You'll also need to login and change your password first before completing the step below to enable "Enhanced Mode".